Finally came opening night and, to say the least, it was a grand opening worthy

 Louis’, the surviving muses going on about the progressive racial mix of the muses, Kenny Ortega’s stories about working with Kelly

 and the film rushed production schedule, Don Bluth’s frantic animated involvement and some of the dancer’s stores.

-archival Xanadu material (commercials, promo footage, deleted scenes, etc.,) during their research but expressed frustration with
+Xanadu material (commercials, promo footage, deleted scenes, etc.,) during their research but expressed frustration with Universal

-Universal and the tight clearance budget they had to work with. (#15) A good hint of this can seen during the doc as none of the
+and the tight clearance budget they had to work with. (#15) A good hint of this can seen during the doc as none of the Xanadu music

-Xanadu music wasn’t used and was replaced with generic BGM.
+wasn’t used and was replaced with generic BGM.
 Hell, it didn’t even have a opening title card!
-Plus, it was reported
+Plus, it was reported that they didn’t

 and one of the